PRESS RELEASE: Agency Statement on State Auditor’s Office Performance Audit Regarding Safety Improvements and Audit Findings

 March 22, 2016

-“The Department of Corrections appreciates the State Auditor’s Office performance audit and the involvement of contractual auditors.
+“The Department of Corrections appreciates the State Auditor’s Office, (SAO) performance audit and the involvement of contractual auditors.
 The agency strives to continually improve its staff safety and security practices, and is always interested in opportunities to enhance the safety of our state’s prisons.
 Corrections appreciates that the SAO’s report noted the department is a national leader when it comes to staff safety.

 “Some of the items identified by the SAO have already been implemented in agency policy, staff position descriptions or in the strategic deployment process.